Gig Young: Death

 On October 19, 1978, three weeks after his marriage to Schmidt, the couple was found dead in their apartment at The Osborne in Manhattan.
 Police surmised that Young shot his wife and then himself.
 Young was found face down on the floor of his bedroom, a .38 caliber Smith & Wesson pistol in his hand.
 His wife was found face down beside him.
 Young had apparently shot himself in the mouth and the bullet exited the back of his head.
 His wife had been shot in the back of the head.
 No suicide note was found.

 A motive for the murder of his wife, and Young's suicide, was never discovered.
 Police said there was a diary opened to September 27 with "we got married today" written on it.
 The couple appear to have died around 2:30 p.m., when shots were heard by a building employee, and their bodies were found five hours later.
 Young was at one time under the care of the psychologist and psychotherapist Eugene Landy, who later had his professional California medical license revoked amid accusations of ethical violations and misconduct with patients.

-Young's funeral was held in Beverly Hills, Californiaand he was buried in Green Hill Cemetery in Waynesville, North Carolina, under his birth name, Byron E. Barr, in his family's plot along with his parents, siblings, and an uncle.
+Young's funeral was held in Beverly Hills, California, and he was buried in Green Hill Cemetery in Waynesville, North Carolina, under his birth name, Byron E. Barr, in his family's plot along with his parents, siblings, and an uncle.

 Young's will, which covered a $200,000 estate, left his Academy Award to his agent Martin Baum and Baum's wife Bernice.
 Young's daughter Jennifer launched a campaign in the early 1990s to get the award back from his agent and struck an agreement that she would be given the Oscar upon the agent's death, which occurred in 2010.

+Legacy

 For his contribution to the television industry, Young has a star on the Hollywood Walk of Fame at 6821 Hollywood Boulevard.